 Tanz*Hotel | Resort 1020 Studios at Zirkusgasse 35, 1020 Vienna

-"3G rules" and wearing a FFP2 mask as Covid-19 preventive measures
+"2,5G rules" (vaccinated, recovered, and PCR-tested) and wearing a FFP2 mask as Covid-19 preventive measures

 Artistic Director, Mentor: Bert Gstettner

 Photos: Martina Stapf | Video: Sigrid Friedmann, Ulrich Kaufmann